peter-meehan-domokos/perfect-square/README.md

 This is a client app built with Next.js, React and D3.

 It uses GraphQL to communicate with a server to retrieve data.
-GraphQL is a good candidate is it provides a clean way to avoid over-fetching of data, which will be an issue when a larger number of datapoints are involved.
+GraphQL is a good choice as it provides a clean way to avoid over-fetching of data, which will be an issue when a larger number of datapoints are involved.

 The server is deployed to heroku.
 [Here is the server's github](https://github.com/peter-meehan-domokos/data-server)